Puranjit/Intro-to-Deep-Learning/README.md

-# Intro-to-Deep-Learning-CSCE879-UNL
+# Intro-to-Deep-Learning

-#### This repository includes Hackathon and their solutions that I submitted for my course - Intro to Deep Learning (Spring 2022) with Dr. Stephen Scott at UNL.
+#### This repository includes Hackathon and their solutions that I submitted for my course - Intro to Deep Learning CSCE 879 (Spring 2022) with Dr. Stephen Scott at UNL.